prebid/Prebid.js/dev-docs/show-prebid-ads-on-amp-pages.md

 + [AMP content page](#amp-content-page): This is where your content lives.
 + [HTML Creative](#html-creative): This is the creative your Ad Ops team puts in your ad server.
++ [User Sync in AMP](#user-sync-in-amp): This is the `amp-iframe` pixel that must be added to your AMP page to sync users with Prebid Server.

 ### AMP content page